pessiv/pessiv.github.io/README.md

 Java, C#, NodeJS, JavaScript, TypeScript, Vue, React, Git, C/C++, Linux, Bash, OpenAI API, Ollama, Python

+# Hire Me

+Why?
+You ask.
+Well, here is a few reasons:

+- I can unfuck your project
+- I can help you get started with AI
+- I can maintain your AI stack
+- I can make great solutions that work and produce results
+- I can make all of the above fast

+My rates are both competitive and negotiable and my contact info is on the bottom of this page

 # Projects

 ## Web Projects